dastasoft/blog/_posts/nodejs.md

 ### Postman

+#### Testing endpoints

+#### Creating examples

+#### Environment variables

+#### Exporting the collection

 ## Publish

 Let's review what the different options are for publishing our backend so that it is accessible to others, due to the current size of the guide, I will keep this section as a summary but will consider making a more focused guide on this point if I feel it is necessary.

 ### Local

+On a basic scale you already have a local environment for your node server but it is not available outside your current local network, with this you may be able to test the server as we saw in the Postman section.

+Nowadays it is less common to want to use your local machine as a server, and if you prefer not to do that check the next sections, but if you want to expose your local node server to the world you can use [ngrock](https://ngrok.com/), the introduction video on the landing page is self explanatory to be honest :)

 ### AWS